Jared Cowen: Professional

-Compared by some scouts to Zdeno Chara and Derian Hatcher, Cowen was expected to challenge for a roster spot in Ottawa for the 2010–11 season.
-Cowen made it to the final cuts at the 2010 training camp before being returned to junior.

-Cowen was a member of the Binghamton Senators' 2011 Calder Cup championship team in his first season of professional hockey.
+Compared by some scouts to Zdeno Chára and Derian Hatcher, Cowen was expected to challenge for a roster spot in Ottawa for the 2010–11 season.
+Cowen made it to the final cuts at the 2010 training camp before being returned to his junior team.
+He joined Ottawa's American Hockey League (AHL) affiliate, the Binghamton Senators after the Spokane Chiefs were ousted in the third round of the WHL playoffs.
+Binghamton at the time was in the second round of their own playoffs.
+Cowen quickly became a key component for his new team as they went on to win the 2011 Calder Cup championship.

 In 2011–12, Cowen made the Ottawa roster out of training camp and played regularly, being paired with veteran defenceman Sergei Gonchar.
 He scored his first NHL goal on November 1, 2011, against Tim Thomas of the Boston Bruins.
 As the season progressed, Cowen emerged as one of Ottawa's top four defencemen.

-During the 2012–13 NHL lockout, the Senators assigned Cowen to their American Hockey League (AHL) affiliate, the Binghamton Senators, to give him the opportunity to play at a competitive level.
+During the 2012–13 NHL lockout, the Senators assigned Cowen to the Binghamton Senators, to give him the opportunity to play at a competitive level.
 He suffered what was expected to be a season-ending hip injury on October 6, 2012, in a game against the Albany Devils.
 Cowen underwent surgery on November 17, 2012, in New York to repair a torn labrum in his left hip.
 By March 27, 2013, Cowen was able to practice with the Senators, and he was finally able to return to the Ottawa lineup on April 16, 2013, much sooner than initial estimate of six-to-eight months.
 His return to the lineup was a memorable one, as he delivered a clean open-ice hit 13 minutes into the game which caused Carolina Hurricanes star forward Jeff Skinner to leave the game and not return.
 Cowen later fought both Chad LaRose and Kevin Westgarth.
 "I think it's the first two-fight game I've had since junior, but I like it," said Cowen of his first game back.

 One day earlier, on April 15, 2013, Cowen was among a small group of Senators' players who had planned on attending the 2013 Boston Marathon.
 Cowen and the other players had originally intended to be at the marathon's finish line during the time at which bombs exploded, killing and injuring several spectators and runners.
 Scratches for that night's game against the Boston Bruins, the players changed their plans at the last minute and elected to return to their hotel for a nap instead.
 "We probably would have been in that exact same spot, within a block or so," said Cowen.